ByBordex/kubernetes-atlas/README.md

 2. If secrets are used, add them to your .gitignore `*-secrets.yml`.

 ## Regarding secrets
 Secrets in kubernetes files are in base64, they should never be uploaded to version control.
-If it is must, a good practice is to encrypt them and store the key in a safe place.
+If it is a must, a good practice is to encrypt them and store the key in a safe place.
 A great tool for this task is [SOPS](https://github.com/mozilla/sops) which can use cloud credential storage services such.
 1. [SOPS with Azure KV](https://github.com/mozilla/sops#23encrypting-using-azure-key-vault)
 2. [SOPS with AWS KmsKMS](https://github.com/mozilla/sops#kms-aws-profiles)
 3. [SOPS with GCP KMS](https://github.com/mozilla/sops#encrypting-using-gcp-kms)